Chatting with the multi-talented

 What is the most important thing you’ve learned about skincare, and how has it impacted your life?

-What has been your biggest challenge regarding your skin, and how did you overcome it?
+What has been the biggest challenge you’ve faced when it comes to your skin, and how did you overcome it?

 How do you stay positive and motivated during difficult times, and how does that impact your skincare routine?

-How do you define success, and how does that impact how you approach skincare and other aspects of your life?
+How do you define success, and how does that impact the way you approach skincare and other aspects of your life?

-Do you have any personal rituals or favourite skincare products that keep you looking your best?
+Do you have any personal rituals or favorite skincare products that keep you looking your best?

-If you were stranded on a deserted island and could only bring one skincare product, what would it be and why?
-You don’t have to speak about the brand – the type of skincare cream, serum etc.
+If you were stranded on a deserted island and could only bring one skincare product with you, what would it be and why?